-To ease the pain of all variations in the Prolog community, all SWI-Prolog predicates behave as flexible as possible.
-This implies the 'list-side' accepts either a code-list or a char-list and the 'atom-side' accepts all atomic types (atom, number and string).
+To ease the pain of all text representation variations in the Prolog community, all SWI-Prolog predicates behave as flexible as possible.
+This implies the 'list-side' accepts both a character-code-list and a character-list and the 'atom-side' accepts all atomic types (atom, number and string).
+For example, the predicates atom_codes/2, number_codes/2 and name/2 behave the same in mode (+,-), i.e., 'listwards', from a constant to a list of character codes.
+When converting the other way around: